gravitational/teleport/rfd/0099-pod-access-requests.md

 It will only restrict the Pod access to clusters with `env=prod`.
-If a user has another Role that grants him access to every Pod in any cluster - `kubernetes_labels: "*":"*"` and `kubernetes_resources: [kind: pod, name:*, namespace:*]`, he would still be able to access resources in other clusters, but for prod clusters, he could only access Pods prefixed by `deploy-`.
+If a user has another Role that grants him access to every Pod in any cluster - `kubernetes_labels: "*":"*"` and `kubernetes_resources: [kind: pod, name:diffPod*, namespace:*]`, he would still be able to access resources in other clusters started by `diffPod-*`, but he only has access to `deploy*` pods for the prod clusters.
+Check [Single Role](#single-role) and [Multi Roles](#multi-roles) sections for more detailed examples.

 ## Details

 We investigated two different approaches to extend the Teleport's RBAC to control access to specific Pods.
-The ultimate goal of both approaches is to allow users to temporarily request access to certain Pods and for administrators to limit the scope of each Teleport Role without creating multiple Kubernetes RBAC Group per rule.
+The ultimate goal of both approaches is to allow users to temporarily request access to certain Pods and for administrators to limit the scope of each Teleport Role without creating multiple Kubernetes RBAC Groups per rule.

 The two approaches are considerably different, and we will detail each one to